jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

     * (macOS) ``<your conda installation>/envs/qgis_stable/QGIS.app/Contents/MacOS/../Resources/python``

+    Right-click on the ``plugins`` subfolder and select :guilabel:`Sources`.
 Now the PyQGIS API is available to your Python installation.

     .. tip::